 This message took on a life of its own after Steve Jobs made a low key speech at Stanford University in 2005, that later went viral on the internet.
-Over 30,000,000 people have watched this speech.
+More than 30,000,000 people have watched this speech.
 Most heard about it through word of mouth.

 The full speech was later published in Fortune magazine.
-I’ve been reading Fortune for over 20 years and never before or after, have they published a speech.
+I’ve been reading Fortune for more than 20 years and never before or after, have they published a speech.
 This one made an impact.

 Why was this speech so good?
 It contains a life leadership message.
 It was written for a stadium full of 20 something’s who were graduating university and starting their working lives.
 And it turns out that many millions more needed to hear this message too.

 The speech covers the fascinating story of Steve Jobs’ life building Apple Computer and Pixar Animation Studios, as well as a discussion on the meaning of life and death.
 Everything he talks about in the speech reinforces, and leads to, his powerful take-home message.